Spirou4D/stencil_widget/README.md

 - BLUE: the second for the size you have.
 And the widget change automatiquely the texture scale.

+# Remark:
-# Remark: ~ This new mask use is ok for Paint, vertex paint and sculpt mode.
+This new mask stencil use is usable for Paint, Vertex-Paint and Sculpt mode.

 And "Voilà"!